Lionel Messi: Winning eighth Ballon d'Or a dream come true

-Lionel Messi said Monday winning the eighth Ballon d'Or of his storied career on the back of Argentina's World Cup success was a "dream come true".
+Lionel Messi said that winning the eighth Ballon d'Or of his storied career on the back of Argentina's World Cup success was a “dream come true”.

-Messi, 36, succeeded Karim Benzema as winner of the prize, awarded on the back of his performances last season, when he inspired Argentina to glory at the World Cup in Qatar.
+Messi, 36, succeeded Karim Benzema as the winner of the prize, awarded on the back of his performances last season when he inspired Argentina to glory at the World Cup in Qatar.

-"The last one I won was also thanks to what we achieved with the Argentine national team in the Copa America [in 2021], but this one is much more special because it comes after we won the World Cup," Messi told reporters after collecting his award at a ceremony in Paris.
+“The last one I won was also thanks to what we achieved with the Argentine national team in the Copa America [in 2021], but this one is much more special because it comes after we won the World Cup,” Messi told reporters after collecting his award at a ceremony in Paris on Monday.

 “That is the trophy everyone wants to win the most, and it was a dream come true for me, my teammates and my country.”